RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 3. If you succeed at rewiring a procrastination cue, give yourself a reward after you finish the task.
 It can be as simple as a feeling of pride, making it a personal game, or anything you want.
 4. believe you can do it.
 Don't give up if at first you don't succeed.

+## Sleep and Exercise

+Remember earlier when I mentioned spaced repetition is more effective than binge studying in the same day?
+This is because sleep restructures and tidies concepts, rehearses patterns, and washes away toxins in our brain.
+Getting enough sleep is very important!

+Exercising is beneficial because it can increase the growth of new neurons.

 ## Habit (ToDo)

 -----------------------------------------------------------------------------------------------

 # Methods of Learning

+## Metaphors, Analogies, and Mnemonics (ToDo)

 ## Chunking